andreasplesch/x_ite_dom/README.md

  - SAI: Scene.createNode, .rootNodeHandling.createRootNode or so
  - SAI: node.dispose()
 - mouse EVENTS:
- - canvas events all captured and stopped by cobweb; it then checks if over Shapes
+ - canvas events all captured and stopped by cobweb; it then checks if over Shapes in traverse type POINTER
- - need to emit event back to DOM node, somehow
+ - need to emit event back to DOM node, somehow, with useful properties
  - needs reverse mapping of DOM node to x3d node